ELECTRONIC RECYCLING EVENT BRINGS IN MORE THAN 20,000 POUNDS OF WASTE

 Pearl City School District has selected its next superintendent.

-The school board announced that Brent Chrisman will become superintendent beginning July 1st, 2027.
-Chrisman has served as a district principal for the past seven years and will continue as principal while also taking on the superintendent’s responsibilities in a dual-capacity leadership role.
-The district says the transition is designed to provide continuity for students, staff, and the community as current Superintendent Mike Schiffman prepares to step down.
+The school board announced that Brent Chrisman will become superintendent beginning July 1, 2027.
+Chrisman has served as a district principal for the past seven years and will continue as principal while also taking on superintendent responsibilities in a dual-capacity leadership role.
+The district said the transition is designed to provide continuity for students, staff and the community as current Superintendent Mike Schiffman prepares to step down.

 FREEPORT ART MUSEUM PREVIEWS FAÇADE IMPROVEMENT GRANT PROJECT

-Among the seven projects receiving funding is the Freeport Art Museum at 22 East Exchange Street.
-Planned renovations include a new main entrance, updated doors and windows, and a new entrance canopy as part of the museum’s ongoing transformation.
-City officials say the improvements will help preserve one of downtown’s historic properties while creating a more welcoming destination expected to increase foot traffic and support nearby businesses.
+Among the seven projects receiving funding is the Freeport Art Museum at 22 E. Exchange St. Planned renovations include a new main entrance, updated doors and windows and a new entrance canopy as part of the museum's ongoing transformation.
+City officials said the improvements will help preserve one of downtown's historic properties while creating a more welcoming destination expected to increase foot traffic and support nearby businesses.

 NORTHWEST ILLINOIS SAFE STREETS PLAN MOVING FORWARD